Multi-Object Tracking Annotation

 An overview of multi-object tracking annotation concepts and how Potato's video annotation capabilities can support basic tracking workflows.

-Multi-Object Tracking (MOT) annotation creates training data for surveillance, autonomous driving, and sports analytics.
-This tutorial discusses MOT annotation concepts and how Potato's current video annotation features can support basic tracking workflows.
+Multi-object tracking (MOT) annotation produces training data for things like surveillance, self-driving cars, and sports analytics.
+This post walks through the core ideas behind MOT annotation and how far Potato's current video features will take you on a basic tracking workflow.

-Potato currently supports basic video annotation through the video_annotation type.
-While full MOT-specific features like automatic ID management, interpolation, and occlusion handling are not yet implemented, you can set up basic video labeling workflows.
+Potato handles basic video annotation through the video_annotation type.
+The MOT-specific niceties (automatic ID management, interpolation, occlusion handling) are not in yet, but you can still set up a basic video labeling workflow.

 annotation_task_name: "Video Object Labeling"